-Criminal Attorney for Felony Charges
+Criminal Lawyer for Felony Charges

 Generally speaking, felonies are the most serious crimes, such as those that are either particularly heinous, involve dangerous weapons or threaten relatively high amounts of financial damage or harm to property.
-Additionally most drug possession cases are classified as felonies.
+Additionally, most drug possession cases are classified as felonies.

 For more information, or if you need a criminal lawyer for a felony charge in the New Orleans area, please see this post.

-Criminal Attorney for Misdemeanor Charges
+Criminal Lawyer for Misdemeanor Charges

 A misdemeanor is a crime for which the maximum possible punishment is incarceration for one year or less.
-Generally, misdemeanors are crimes that are non-violent and/or involve lower levels of harm than felonies do.
+Generally, misdemeanors are crimes that are non-violent or involve lower levels of harm than felonies do.

-Although less serious that felony crimes, misdemeanors convictions can have serious consequences for future employment and educational opportunities.
+Although less serious than felony crimes, misdemeanors convictions can have serious consequences for future employment and educational opportunities.
 The penalties typically include fines, property forfeitures or incarceration in a jail for one year or less.
 Most misdemeanors involve the possibility of probation, but you should get a lawyer involved immediately to help make sure your case is resolved in the most advantageous way.

-For more information, or if you need a criminal lawyer for a misdemeanor charge in the New Orleans area, please see this post.
+For more information, or if you need a criminal defense lawyer for a misdemeanor charge in the New Orleans area, please see this post.

 Criminal Lawyer for Federal Criminal Charges

 Federal criminal cases are very serious, and quite different from state court criminal cases.
 For that reason it is very important, if you are involved in a federal criminal case, to consult with an experienced federal criminal lawyer who has practiced extensively in federal court.
-At NOLA Criminal Law, I have federal court experience dating back 15 years, and have handled multiple complex federal criminal cases up to, and including, trial.
+At NOLA Criminal Law, I have federal court experience dating back 15 years and have handled multiple complex federal criminal cases up to, and including, trial.

 Whether you are a federal criminal defendant under indictment for a crime, an individual who is under investigation or who has received a target letter, or a witness who has received a federal grand jury subpoena and has questions about their rights and responsibilities, I can help you with your case.
 For more information about how I can help the defense of your federal criminal case please see this post.